agpadgett/library/README.md

-# _University Registrar_
+# _Library_

-##### _Create a University registrar.
-Date of current version: 09/01/15_
+##### _Create a library catalogue system.
+Date of current version: 09/02/15_

-#### By _**Archana Bongale and Jennifer Morkunas**_
+#### By _**Archana Bongale and Andrea Padgett**_

 ## Description

-Follow instructions on each form to add a list of students and courses.
-Assign students to a course, so that teachers know which students are in their course.
-A course can have many students and a student can take many courses at the same time.
+Follow instructions on each form to add a list of authors and books.
+Link books and authors together, so that you can search by author or title.
+Keeps track of checkouts and multiple copies of the same book.

 ## Setup